Finding the Best Car Vacuum in 2018

 I’ve got to admit, when I saw this thing I thought to myself, “What a joke!” but after reading more about it and after reading customer reviews, I was sold.
 Dyson has always pretty much been considered one of the absolute best brands for vacuum technology.
 All of their parts are excellent quality, they staff some of the most innovative and creative engineers in the world, and they provide excellent customer service.
 Most of their vacuums look entirely different than traditional vacuums, and there’s no exception with this model.

 The V6 cordless stick vacuum was designed for versatile cleaning of all objects, not just vehicles.
 However, its amazing design provides solutions for hard-to-reach areas, making it ideal for vehicle cleaning as well as general household cleaning.
-The V6 stick vacuum features a digital V6 motor, providing plenty of suction for any surface.
+The V6 stick car vacuum cleaner features a digital V6 motor, providing plenty of suction for any surface.
 The motor is shut off immediately after releasing the trigger, conserving battery power.
 The battery itself provides up to 20 minutes of strong suction that never fades.
 The kit comes with a docking station to store the vacuum while charging the batteries at the same time.
 The wand detaches for easy handheld cleaning and the vacuum also comes with a powerhead attachment and a crevice tool attachment.
 The debris is delivered to a hygienic bin with a quick-release button for fast and easy dumping.

 4. Dyson V7 Car & Boat Compact Vacuum

-Dyson really went balls to the wall with this model.
+Dyson really went balls to the wall with this awesome hand vacuum model.
 The Car and Boat Compact Vacuum is powered by the Dyson digital motor V7 which is incredibly small, light, and spins at up to 110,000 rpm to create what could only be described as SUPER-suction.
 This model also has 15 cyclones that create extremely strong centrifugal power to capture debris, dirt, and other objects.
 The V7 is completely cordless and comes equipped with a high-tech rechargeable battery that does not fade one bit throughout the vacuuming session and can last up to 30 minutes without needing to be recharged.
 The battery can quickly be recharged by using the 12-volt accessory slot charger.

 The Car and Boat Vacuum also comes with a variety of useful attachments like an extension hose for longer reach, a dirt brush to knock dirt clumps loose, and a mini motorized tool that has a spin-powered brush bar to capture hair and dirt in tight/narrow spaces.
 The motor has a variable speed switch to control standard vacuuming (to conserve battery power) as well as a “MAX” mode that delivers even more suction power.
 This vacuum doesn’t use any bags – there is simply a chamber where debris is stored.
 Once the reservoir is ready to be emptied, you simply drive the contents out without having to touch anything.

-This handheld vacuum does cost quite a bit more than most cleaning vacuums; however, you’re still getting an excellent value for what you pay for this.
+This hand vacuum does cost quite a bit more than most cleaning vacuums; however, you’re still getting an excellent value for what you pay for this.
 If you have a valuable car or boat and want to keep it spotless for years, the V7 is definitely the way to go!

 3. Armor All Utility Wet/Dry 2HP Vac